 Caffè breve and caffè latte are members of the same family of milky coffee drinks.
 But just like any siblings or relatives, they are not identical.
 Despite their shared heritage, each espresso-based drink is fundamentally different.

 Read on to explore the differences between breve vs. latte, both big and small!

 What is a caffè latte?

 Caffè latte is a traditional Italian coffee drink.
 Its name comes from the Italian phrase “caffé e latte,” meaning “coffee and milk.”
 Today, latte takes two different forms.

 In Italy, the traditional caffè latte is prepared for breakfast with coffee brewed in a Moka pot and poured over heated, but not steamed, milk.
 It’s nearly universally made at home instead of being drunk at coffee shops.

-The latte you are probably familiar with consists of one or two shots of espresso prepared with a traditional espresso machine, combined with steamed milk, and topped with froth.
+The latte you are probably familiar with consists of one or two shots of espresso prepared with a traditional espresso machine (or an espresso machine alternative if you are making latte at home), combined with steamed milk, and topped with froth.
 This version is among the most popular coffee drinks worldwide.

 Caffè latte has spawned numerous variants, including hot and cold latte drinks made with soy milk, flavored syrups, chocolate, and more.
 There is even a whole genre of latte art!